francescosacco/ForkFS/README.md

 # ForkFS
 It's a fork from FatFS.
 The original project is from ELM-Chan.

+* 2017-08-11 - Add Doxygen descriptions.
+  * Add Doxygen descriptions'.
+  * Change some functions as if() conditions.

 * 2017-08-08 - Remove some defines and add Doxygen descriptions.
   * Remove some definitions FF_USE_LFN.
   * Add Doxygen descriptions'.